-The South Entrance is popular for those going to or coming from Grand Teton National Park and Jackson hole.
+The South Entrance is popular for those going to or coming from Grand Teton National Park and Jackson Hole.

 Therefore, this makes the Yellowstonestone South Entrance a hot commodity.
 If you are planning on doing a West Coast Road trip through the parks, you might want to also book your lodging at the South Entrance as well.
 Because this is such a popular entrance, there are also a number of Yellowstone tours from Jackson Hole if you decide you don’t want to drive.

 Yellowstone East Gate Entrance

 You might consider the East Gate Entrance if you are coming cross-country from Wyoming.
 This entrance will put you near West Thumb Geyser Basin and Yellowstone Lake.
-From Yellowstone lake, you can head North to Canyon Village, or head West to Old Faithful and Grand Prismatic Springs.
+From Yellowstone Lake, you can head North to Canyon Village, or head West to Old Faithful and Grand Prismatic Springs.